Shipping class: cuttings

 by

+One of the most beautiful and uinquely colored fig varieties I grow.
 A small celeste variety that is dark black with a hint of purple on the outside, and variations of deep purple inside.

 • Black Madeira KK